tjr1974/Silk-Road-Legends-of-Wulin/README.md

 ## Project Description

-This project is a Multiplayer Game Server (MUD) designed for use with browser-based clients.
+This project is a MUD inspired multiplayer game server designed for use with browser-based clients.
 It utilizes various technologies and architectural patterns to manage real-time communication, database interactions, game entity management, and player sessions.
 The server supports multiplayer gameplay by handling socket events, managing in-game entities like players, NPCs, and items, and by ensuring data consistency across connected clients.
 Its architecture is optimized for web-based interactions, making it ideal for games that can be played directly in web browsers without any need for additional software installation.

 ## Minimum Viable Product (MVP)